AGilsoul/My-Projects/README.md

 # My Projects
 A portfolio of some of my programming projects that I feel showcase my skills as a programmer

-Project Descriptions can be found in the PROJECT-DESCRIPTIONS.md file
+Project Descriptions can be found in the descriptions.md file within each folder

-***IMPORTANT

-IF A CSV FILE IS INCLUDED IN THE FOLDER OF A PROJECT, IT IS MOST LIKELY REQUIRED FOR THAT PROJECT TO WORK***